bertvv/ansible-role-samba/README.md

 ![Test Status](https://github.com/vladgh/ansible-collection-vladgh-samba/actions/workflows/test.yml/badge.svg)

 An Ansible role for setting up Samba as a file server.
-It is tested on CentOS, Debian, Ubuntu and Arch Linux.
+It is tested on Ubuntu, Debian.
 Specifically, the responsibilities of this role are to:

 - Install the necessary packages
 - Configure SELinux settings (when SELinux is active)